National Vaccination Day – March 16

 What is Vaccination

 Vaccination is the most effective method of preventing infectious diseases.
 With the help of vaccination, children are protected from dangerous diseases.
 Whenever a newborn is born, many types of vaccines are applied to it.
 So that he cannot get any fatal disease.
-Vaccination is used for eradication diseases like polio, smallpox, measles, and tetanus from the world.
-Hence Vaccination is one of the safest and most effective methods of preventing
+Vaccination is used for the eradication of diseases like polio, smallpox, measles, and tetanus from the world.
+Hence Vaccination is one of the safest and most effective methods of preventing childhood diseases.

 All types of diseases have different types of vaccination.
 Through immunization, the children’s body gets the strength to fight infectious diseases.
 Children who are vaccinated from time to time do not have any type of infectious disease.
 On the other hand, if a child is not vaccinated on time, then he or she may have many diseases.